logo for CASA - Court Appointed Special Advocate for Children

 Montcalm CASA

-CASA (Court Appointed Special Advocates) Montcalm County trains, supports, and oversees qualified adult volunteers who advocate for abused and neglected children within the Juvenile Court system.
+Montcalm CASA (Court Appointed Special Advocates) trains, supports, and oversees qualified adult volunteers who advocate for abused and neglected children within the Juvenile Court system.
 Our volunteers serve as dedicated voices, ensuring the needs of these children are met and advocating for a safe, permanent home.

 What does CASA stand for?